-objectives raw data analysis (e.g. graphs) conclusion(s)
+Objectives/circuit raw data analysis (e.g. graphs) conclusion(s)

-If a lab has multiple sections, divide your report into multiple self-contained subsections with its own objectives, data, analysis, and conclusions.
+If a lab has multiple sections, divide your report into multiple self-contained sub-sections with its own objectives, data, analysis, and conclusions.
 All circuits should be fully documented with measured component values (not the values written on the boxes that you picked the components from).
 There is no need to list the equipment used since all students use similar equipment.
 The lab reports should be written using a word processor.
+Plot style should follow the guidelines on the course website.
+Captured scope image must include time stamp.
+If the data for the image is reploted for clarity, a scope capture with time stamp is still needed.
 A well-written report and logbook will be a valuable reference for future work in electronics and instrumentation.
 You should feel free to consult with your classmates while doing the lab.
 However, I expect each student to build his/her own circuits and prepare his/her own lab report.

 In addition to the about six hours per week of lecture and lab work, students should expect to spend perhaps an equal amount of time on study, homework, and lab report.
-You can access the lab through using your ID card.
+You can access the lab using your ID card.